nguyenviettung7691/tic-tac-toe-twist/README.md

 Board Size: 3x3 (classic), 4x4, 5x5, 6x6.
 Win length configurable based on board size.

 Combine Fun Variants: Players can enable multiple compatible toggles at game start; conflicts are flagged.
-Variants can be a Rule or a One-Time-Power:
+Variants can be a Rule, a One-Time-Power, or a Game Mode:

 Rules are applied throughout the game: